33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 15 Best Things to Do in Kotor, Montenegro

-However, don’t be tempted by the public buses: they regularly run 3-4 hours late during the high season, and even in February we arrived more than 2 hours behind.
+However, don’t be tempted by the public buses: they regularly run 3-4 hours late during the high season, and even when we traveled by bus in February we arrived more than 2 hours behind.

 If you’re trying to pull off a Montenegro day trip, either drive yourself (check the restrictions of your rental before crossing the border) or, better yet, go with a guide who knows the way.